Skip to content

 1 / 1

-The company defines deforestation as clearing of land in independently identified HCV and HCS areas, and specifies that any deforestation/conversion past 2019 will not be accepted in supplier operations.
+The company defines deforestation for suppliers as the development of primary forests, HCV, and HCS areas and specifies any deforestation/conversion past January 2019 will not be accepted in supplier operations.

 • Y